Neighborhood disorders: Noises created by abnormal behavior

 • Medical certificate if your health has deteriorated due to these nuisances.

-Any evidence shall be admissible by the court provided that it has been gathered loyally.
+Any evidence shall be admissible provided that it is gathered fairly.
 For example, you cannot photograph or film your neighbor in his home without his knowledge.

 Who can help me?